Hump Ridge Track: Great Walk upgrade project

 In 2019, it was announced that the Hump Ridge Track would become a New Zealand Great Walk, one of a set of premier tramping tracks maintained by New Zealand's Department of Conservation (DOC).
 DOC had run a process, starting in 2017, to choose an existing track to upgrade to join the Great Walk set.
 The decision was announced by Minister of Conservation Eugenie Sage in Tuatapere.
 The decision was supported by locals in the town of Tuatapere who felt the status would attract tourism to the region, though there was concern that the town would not have enough infrastructure to support that tourism.

-The aim of the project is "to develop the Tuatapere Hump Ridge Track into... a world-class visitor experience that reflects the significant cultural and heritage values of the area and inspires increased conservation advocacy."
-It was originally announced that it would open as a Great Walk in late 2022 and that the project to upgrade it would cost $5 million, but the project has been delayed.
+The aim of the project was "to develop the Tuatapere Hump Ridge Track into... a world-class visitor experience that reflects the significant cultural and heritage values of the area and inspires increased conservation advocacy."
+It was originally announced that it would open as a Great Walk in late 2022 and that the project to upgrade it would cost $5 million, but the project was delayed.
 As of November 2021, around $200,000 has so far been spent on the project on engineering and geotechnical work to understand the environment and its risks.
 At that time, a DOC director said that the final budget could be up to $NZ7 million and that the intent was to break ground on the project work by the end of 2021 and to open the Great Walk for the 2023–2024 summer season.
 The track will remain open to trampers during the upgrade work.

 Several upgrades are planned to raise the track to Great Walk standards.
 DOC plans to make the track a little easier by improving the track standard, lowering its gradient in places, putting board walks in place of muddy areas, building staircases, and setting the walk up to be a three-night trip instead of two nights.
 The project may also include improving resilience to climate change, erosion, and earthquakes; assessment and perhaps upgrades to the existing viaducts; upgrades to existing huts or building a new hut; and construction of swing bridges or bypasses.
 DOC also intends to make the stories of the people and industry of the region part of the walk's experience.

 While DOC is leading the upgrade project, it has oversight from a group that includes Te Rūnanga o Ōraka-Aparima, the Tuatapere Hump Ridge Track Charitable Trust and Tuatapere Hump Ridge Track Inc. DOC has stated that once the project is complete, Tuatapere Hump Ridge Track Charitable Trust will continue to manage and operate the track and its facilities.